nicolasdettling/nemo_python/docs/archer2_setup_guide.md

 You will run the experiment within EXP00.

-The first step is to link in the forcing files using prepare_run.sh:
+The first step is to link in the forcing files using prepare_run.sh; this also copies the XIOS executable from the NOC group:

     ./prepare_run.sh